Universal Planckian relaxation in the strange metal state of the cuprates: Tight-binding approximation of a Mott band

-Here, \(k_x\), \(k_y\), and \(k_z\) represent components of the reciprocal lattice vector, \(a\) is the planar lattice spacing, \(c\) is the interlayer lattice spacing, and \(μ\) is the chemical potential, adjusted to produce an unreconstructed Fermi surface cross-section comprising \(1+p\) carriers, consistent with Luttinger's theorem~\cite{luttinger1960a,luttinger1960b}.
+Here, \(k_x\), \(k_y\), and \(k_z\) represent components of the reciprocal lattice vector, \(a\approx\)~3.8~\AA~is the planar lattice spacing, \(c=2l\approx\)~13.2~\AA~is the interlayer lattice spacing, and \(\mu\) is the chemical potential, adjusted to produce an unreconstructed Fermi surface cross-section comprising \(1+p\) holes for $p<$~0.2 or $1-p$ electrons for $p>$~0.2, consistent with Luttinger's theorem~\cite{luttinger1960a,luttinger1960b}.
 We use the nearest neighbor hopping, \(t = 430~\text{meV}\), as determined for the bare conduction band by electronic structure calculations~\cite{pavarini2001,mattheiss1987,singh1994}, and ratios \(t^\prime/t\), \(t^{\prime\prime}/t^\prime\), and \(t_z/t\) that are fixed.
-These ratios have been determined elsewhere~\cite{horio2018} and are listed in Table~\ref{table1}.
+These ratios have been determined elsewhere~\cite{horio2018}:

-{\bf Calculating \(S\) in Fig.~\ref{tallonplot}}.
-Starting from Luttinger's discussion of Fermi liquid thermodynamics~\cite{luttinger1960a,luttinger1960b}, we adopt the approximation in which the quasiparticle relaxation rate is neglected; a reasonable assumption in the overdoped cuprates where \(A\) is smallest and \(T_{\rm co}\) is large (see Fig.~\ref{andoplot}).
-The electronic density of states per copper oxide plane is therefore